Workiva/over_react/README.md

 5. Run `pub run build_runner serve` in the root of your Dart project.

+> **Note:** After running a build, you'll have to restart your analysis server in your IDE for the built types to resolve properly.
+Unfortunately, this is a known limitation in the analysis server at this time.
+See: https://github.com/dart-lang/sdk/issues/34344

 &nbsp;

 ### Running tests in your project